Article Publication

 Test your knowledge

 Q1.
-What does Article Publication do?
+What does Article Publication do in Salesforce Knowledge?

 Discussion